NSS-Data-Instructional-Stuff/data_science/R/Projects/un_exploration_in_R/README.md

 21. Create a new DataFrame, named `gdp_le_2019` by extracting data for the year 2019 from `gdp_le`.
 How many countries have a life expectancy of at least 80 in 2019?

 22. Find the countries that had the top 3 largest GDP per capita figures for 2019.
-Create a [seaborn FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) showing the change in life expectancy over time for these three countries.
-Each individual figure in the facet grid will represent a single country.
+Create a plot showing the change in life expectancy over time for these three countries.
+This plot should be faceted so that each country is contained in its own figure.

 23. Create a scatter plot of Life Expectancy vs GDP per Capita for the year 2019.
 What do you notice?